kolahimself/vertical-displacement-plots/README.md

 These results could be in form of excel tables which could be further manipulated with python pandas, a few API python functions for extracting such results from ETABS have been developed as alternatives.

 - 🌟 Matplotlib library for making graph/data visualizations.
 Check out more about this python package at https://matplotlib.org/
-- 🌟 Pandas library for dealing with tabular data (OPTIONAL).
+- 🌟 Pandas library for dealing with tabular data.
 See more here https://pandas.pydata.org/ (OPTIONAL)
 - 🌟 Numpy library for faster capability when dealing with large data.
 See more here: https://numpy.org/ (OPTIONAL)
 - 🌟 Jupyter Notebook for easier workflows.
 See more here https://jupyter.org/ (OPTIONAL)